ros-navigation/navigation2/nav2_bt_navigator/README.md

 ### Navigate with Replanning

 [navigate_w_replanning.xml](behavior_trees/navigate_w_replanning.xml) implements basic navigation by continuously computing and updating the path at a rate of 1Hz.
-The default local planner, the nav2_dwb_controller, implements path following at a rate of 10Hz.
+The default controller, the nav2_dwb_controller, implements path following at a rate of 10Hz.

 ```XML
 <root main_tree_to_execute="MainTree">